Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 # T_e.T is the transpose of T_e, with shape [d_e, n].

-# np.dot(I_e, T_e.T) results in a [n, n] matrix, where the value at position (i, j) is the cosine similarity between the i-th image and the j-th text.
+# np.dot(I_e, T_e.T) yields a [n, n] matrix, where the value at position (i, j) is the cosine similarity between the i-th image and the j-th text.

-# Scaling the similarity by np.exp(t), where t is the learnable temperature parameter.
+# Scaling the similarity by multiplying by np.exp(t), where t is the learnable temperature parameter.

 logits = np.dot(I_e, T_e.T) * np.exp(t) # Output shape: [n, n]